SYS-Labs/rollux-tutorial/cross-dom-bridge-eth/README.md

 ### Expected output

-When running on Goerli, the output from the script should be similar to:
+When running on Syscoin Tanenbaum,the output from the script should be similar to:

 ```
 Deposit ETH